ivngineer/sword/README.md

 Install everything in one go:

-'''sudo pacman -S expac flatpak polkit'''
+sudo pacman -S expac flatpak polkit

 ## Install and remove notes